“INDEED THUS SHALL BE BLESSED THE MAN WHO FEARS THE LORD” (Ps 128:4)

 May God help us in daily journey of faith to be inspiring agents of evangelization and may his doors of blessing continually be opened to us.
 Amen.

-I wish you a faithful and successful weekend.
+Have a faithful and successful weekend.
 Peace be with you.